Fact check: Are anal sex and anal orgasms connected?

 - Be patient!
 New techniques and emotions have to be experimented with.
 Take your time to establish some routines and don’t demand too much from your bodies.

 When it comes to anal sex, people’s opinions differ widely.
-For some, anal sex is the royal treatment to sexual gratification, whilst others have memories of pain and insecurity.
+For some, orgasms from anal sex are common experiences, whilst others have memories of pain and insecurity.
 We take a closer look at anal sex and explore whether anal orgasms are real.

 First things first: what feels good is good